NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 * Determine the available AOP Surface Directional Reflectance (SDR) datasets in Google Earth Engine
 * Use functions to read in SDR data sets and mask out bad weather data (>10% cloud cover)
 * Explore the interactive mapping features in geemap
-* Create a time-lapse animation of a site
+* Create a time-lapse animation of a NEON site

 ### Requirements